cbeams/spring-framework-2.5.x/lib/readme.txt

 * jakarta-commons/commons-collections.jar
 - Commons Collections 3.2 (http://jakarta.apache.org/commons/collections)
 - required for building the framework
-- optional for using linked/identity maps in Spring core (on JDK < 1.4)
 - required for running PetClinic, JPetStore (by Commons DBCP, Hibernate)

 * jakarta-commons/commons-dbcp.jar